-Any medication (prescription or over the counter, including Tylenol and sunscreen) dispensed at the school will require written permission and direction from the parents or guardian.
-All prescription medication will be sent to school in the container issued by the pharmacy with the original pharmacy instruction label.
+Any medication (prescription or over the counter, including Tylenol and throat lozenges) dispensed at the school will require written permission and direction from the parents or guardian.
+All prescription medication will be sent to school in the container issued by the pharmacy with originally pharmacy instruction label.
 All medications will be kept in the office and will be dispensed from there by school personnel.
 No student may keep any medication in his/her possession or administer his/her own medication.
-Preschool is not permitted to use cough drops for students.